 Air ions have two qualities:

-- They are beneficial to health by their inhalation and absorbtion. (oxygen ions in particular)
+- They are beneficial to health by being inhaled and absorbed into the body. (oxygen ions in particular)

-- They are very efficient air cleaners, particularly of the smaller-sized and more hazardous particles.
+- They are also very efficient air cleaners, particularly of the smaller-sized and more hazardous particles.

-Astrid Ionisers have been found to have “no detectable ozone”
+Tests on our Astrid Ionisers have found “no detectable ozone”.